lowRISC/opentitan/hw/ip/entropy_src/doc/registers.md

 |   2    |  rw0c  |   0x0   | [MODULE_ENABLE_FIELD_ALERT](#recov_alert_sts--module_enable_field_alert)               |
 |   1    |  rw0c  |   0x0   | [ENTROPY_DATA_REG_EN_FIELD_ALERT](#recov_alert_sts--entropy_data_reg_en_field_alert)   |
 |   0    |  rw0c  |   0x0   | [FIPS_ENABLE_FIELD_ALERT](#recov_alert_sts--fips_enable_field_alert)                   |

 ### RECOV_ALERT_STS .
+POSTHT_ENTROPY_DROP_ALERT
+This bit is set when post-health test entropy bits are being dropped from the hardware pipeline.
+The pipeline can drop individual symbols at the input of the postht FIFO (esbit FIFO when running in single-channel mode, see [`ENTROPY_SRC.RNG_BIT_ENABLE`](#entropy_src)).
+Entropy bits might get dropped in these locations e.g. due to backpressure from the conditioner.

+Note that the conditioner will still use the amount of bits configured in [`HEALTH_TEST_WINDOW.FIPS_WINDOW`](#health_test_window) to produce the seed.
+The resulting seed is still okay to use.
+But as the dropped bits are still tested, the effective test window increases beyond the value configured in [`HEALTH_TEST_WINDOW.FIPS_WINDOW.`](#health_test_window)

+Software should check this bit when running in Firmware Override: Observe mode as dropping post-health test entropy bits in this mode may cause the entropy bits observed from the Observe FIFO to be non-contiguous.

+Writing a zero resets this status bit.

+### RECOV_ALERT_STS .
 RNG_FIPS_FIELD_ALERT
 This bit is set when the RNG_FIPS field in the [`CONF`](#conf) register is set to a value other than `kMultiBitBool4False` or `kMultiBitBool4True`.